 You can create new player profiles for players who don't already have one.
 Avoid duplicate entries by confirming that players don't already have profiles and by checking the spelling of names before creating new profiles.

-Pairings between mutually-recognized local opponents are highlighted when setting the pairings for a new round.
-Event organizers have the option of automatically avoiding pairings between these players in the first round of a tournament.
+You have the option of automatically avoiding pairings between local opponents in the first round of a tournament.